 However, this anti-wrinkle injection technique is the reason why people are walking around looking like Dr Spock.
 If the anti-wrinkle injection is not placed in the corrugator muscle correctly and is incorrectly placed in the frontalis muscle, the outside of the eyebrows will compensate, resulting in the Dr Spock look.

 What happens during anti-wrinkle injection treatment?

-One of the key concerns people have about having anti-wrinkle injections is that it may leave bruises.
+One of the key concerns people have about having injections is that it may leave bruises.
 When a needle disrupts a vein under the skin bruising will occur.
 To minimise the risk of bruising, Dr Gavin Chan uses the Accuvein to visualise and mark out the patient’s veins.
 This hand held device helps the Cosmetic Doctor or Cosmetic Nurse make adjustments to their injection points to avoid the veins and decrease the risk of bruising.

 Another concern people have about anti-wrinkle treatments is that it may be painful.
-Led by Dr Gavin Chan, our highly trained and experienced Cosmetic Doctors and Cosmetic Nurses use specialist techniques to minimise any pain or discomfort including:
+Led by Dr Gavin Chan, our highly trained and experienced Cosmetic Doctors and Cosmetic Nurses use trained techniques to minimise any pain or discomfort including: